KangersHub/TorrentLeechX/README.md

 ## How to Use?

-* send any one of the available command, as a reply to a valid link.
+* send any one of the available command, as a reply to a valid link/magnet/torrent. 👊

-* if file is larger than 1500MB, [read this](https://t.me/c/1434259219/113).

-* if file is a TAR archive, [read this](https://t.me/c/1434259219/104) to know how to uncompress.

 ## Credits, and Thanks to